synchronal/medic-rs/README.md

 - `name` - the description to be shown to the user when run.
 - `shell` - the command to run
+- `inline` - when `true`, disables running progress bars and prints all output directly to the terminal.
+This flag takes priority over `verbose`, and is useful when running scripts that handle their own progress indicators, for example when using `medic run`.
-- `verbose`- when `true`, STDOUT and STDERR of the action are redirected to the relevant file descriptors of the current medic process.
+- `verbose`- when `true`, STDOUT and STDERR of the action are printed as to the console alongside running progress.
 - `allow_failure` - allow medic to continue even when the process fails.

 ### Colorization